WEC-Sim/WEC-Sim/docs/user/applications.rst

 ============

-The `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository contains many applications of the WEC-Sim code that demonstrate WEC-Sim :ref:`Advanced Features <user-advanced-features>`.
-This includes tutorials by the WEC-Sim team as well as user-shared examples and covers topics from body interactions, numerical set-up, batch runs, visualization, control examples, mooring and many more cases.
+The `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository contains many more applications of the WEC-Sim code that demonstrate WEC-Sim :ref:`Advanced Features <user-advanced-features>`.
+This includes tutorials by the WEC-Sim team as well as user-shared examples and covers topics such as body interactions, numerical set-up, batch runs, visualization, control examples, mooring and more.
 These applications highlight the versatility of WEC-Sim and can be used as a starting point for users interested in a given application.
+It is highly recommended that users go through an application case along with the relevant advanced feature section when learning to implement a new WEC-Sim feature.
 The WEC-Sim Applications repository is included as a `submodule <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_ of the WEC-Sim repository.
 The applications are summarized below.

 ..
-Adam: right now these descriptions are copy/pasted from the application READMEs.
-We can expand or link them later on depending on what will be done with the App repo
+TODO currently these descriptions are copy/pasted from the application READMEs.
+   Expand on descriptions and link directly to the READMEs later on.

 Body-to-Body Interactions